Mark Rose, Chief Executive of The Rees Hotel & Luxury Apartments, Queenstown

 Milan – food is sensational and there is “a way” about the Italians.

 NYC – food, culture, people, history.

 Shanghai – the NYC of the East.
 Bustling and captivating.

-Is there anywhere in the world you haven’t been, but would love to?
+Is there anywhere in New Zealand you haven’t been, but would love to?

 What do you think is the ‘finest thing’ about The Rees?

 Hutia te rito o te harakeke.
 Kei hea te komako, e ko?
 Ki mai ki ahau, he aha te mea nui o te ao?